iancze/iancze.github.io/content/courses/astro589/lectures/02-fourier-transform-I/index.md

 ### Transforms in the limit

+Though we just outlined functional forms whose Fourier transforms do not *strictly* exist, we can find a way to think such that the transforms of these functions do exist in a practical sense.
+This is by considering them *in the limit*.

 Consider a periodic function whose transform would strictly not exist, such as \\(P(x) = \sin(x) \\), since
 $$
 \int_{-\infty}^\infty |P(x)|\\,\mathrm{d}x
 $$
 would not converge.

-If we modified this slightly, though, by multiplication with a very broad Gaussian envelope \\(\exp(-\alpha x^2)\\), where \\(\alpha\\) is a small positive number, then this modified version may have a transform.
+We could modify this function ever so slightly by multiplication with a *very* broad Gaussian envelope \\(\exp(-\alpha x^2)\\), where \\(\alpha\\) is a small positive number, then this modified version may have a transform.
 As we let \\(\alpha \rightarrow 0\\), then we approach \\(P\\) in the limit.
 $$
 \int_{-\infty}^\infty |e^{-\alpha x^2} P(x)|\\,\mathrm{d}x
 $$

-The transform may not exist for all \\(s\\), though, but we can still be quite productive with the sequence of transforms that do exist as we approach this limit.
+As \\(\alpha \rightarrow 0\\) the transform may still not exist for all \\(s\\), however, we can still be quite productive with the sequence of transforms that do exist as we approach this limit.
 Therefore, we can practically use the Fourier transform for all physical systems that we might consider.
-We'll revisit this in more detail with the sampling theorem, line spectra, and a Fourier series.
+We'll revisit this in more detail when we talk about Fourier series, line spectra, and the sampling theorem.

 ### Oddness, Evenness, and Complex Conjugates